wangharold001/cse15l-report3/report.md

                 to Jordan, having been convicted after 9/11 in a fraudulent driver's license plane ticket to Malaysia and a fraudulent Saudi passport to use for the trip.
 KSM

 In this second example, we used the -r command in conjunction to traverse the entire directory.
+This command was useful since we were interested in what the 911report files had to say about fraudulent activities.

 The -l command returns a list of relevant files containing the ReGex.
 This can be useful if we'd like to traverse file names for specific content, or just read the entire file if it contains a certain string.
 I read about this option for the grep command from the geeksforgeeks webpage https://www.geeksforgeeks.org/grep-command-in-unixlinux/#.